darklorddad/Swinburne-COS30082-AML-Multi-Class-Classification/report.md

 | **Swin-Transformer-88** | `XinWenMonash/swin_transformer` | N/A |
 | **SwinV2-Large-89** | `microsoft/swinv2-large-patch4-window12-192-22k` | ImageNet-21k |

-These models, particularly those based on the **Swin Transformer** architecture, employ a hierarchical structure and shifted windows to capture both local and global features efficiently, making them highly effective for computer vision tasks.
+These models represent different architectural approaches.
+Models based on the **Swin Transformer** architecture employ a hierarchical structure and shifted windows to capture features efficiently.
+The **FocalNet** model introduces a focal modulation mechanism as an alternative to self-attention, designed to capture visual dependencies at different ranges.
 A classification head was added to each pre-trained model and fine-tuned on the CUB-200 dataset.

 #### 1.3.
 Training Strategy and Hyperparameters